smdesai/SmartStorePerf/README.md

 As a result, a stringified JSON containing non-escaped LS or PS, given to JavaScript should produce a syntax error.

 Possible fix:
-Fix Cordova evalJs method to escape those characters before sending them in the webview (here is another bridge that does just that: https://github.com/Lision/WKWebViewJavascriptBridge/blob/master/WKWebViewJavascriptBridge/WKWebViewJavascriptBridgeBase.swift#L112)
+Fix Cordova evalJs method to escape those characters before sending them in the webview.
+Here is another bridge that does just that: https://github.com/Lision/WKWebViewJavascriptBridge/blob/master/WKWebViewJavascriptBridge/WKWebViewJavascriptBridgeBase.swift#L112)
 PR: https://github.com/forcedotcom/SalesforceMobileSDK-iOS-Hybrid/pull/94

-Problem: happening on 11.4 but not on 12 or 13
+**Problem: happening on 11.4 but not on 12 or 13**